-The PnPMPC toolbox requires the following toolboxes to be installed.
+For a complete use, PnPMPC toolbox requires the following toolboxes to be installed.

-- Control System Toolbox [2] which implements the class ss (state-space).
-We also use the function c2d for time-discretization. - MPT toolbox [3] which implements the polytope class. - YALMIP toolbox [4] which include the optimization function solvesdp that is called for solving optimization problems. - GraphViz4MatLab toolbox [5] that allows one to plot the graph of a large-scale system composed by interconnected systems.
+- Control System Toolbox which implements the class ss (state-space).
+We also use the function c2d for time-discretization. - Optimization Toolbox which implements the class fmincon used to solve nonlinear optimization problems. - MPT3 [7] which implements the Polyhedron class. - YALMIP [8] which include the optimization function solvesdp that is called for solving optimization problems. - GraphViz4MatLab toolbox [9] that allows one to plot the graph of a large-scale system composed by interconnected systems. - INTLAB [?] that allows one to manage interval sets. - Symbolic Math Toolbox to manage symbolic variables.

-Please note that MPT, YALMIP and GraphViz4MatLab get automatically installed when installing PnPMPC (with an option to avoid their installation in case you already have them.
+Please note that GraphViz4MatLab get automatically installed when installing PnPMPC.
 One can check if all required toolboxes are correctly installed with the following instructions.